dagainz/Correlator/README.md

 # Correlator

-Correlator is a prototype python library that facilitates the creation of python based event reading and processing systems.
-These are used to analyze, report, and take action on system log events presumably generated from other systems or applications.

-### Author: Tim Pushor

-## Build and install

-To build the python package, ensure you have build installed and then run it in the project directory:

-    pip install build
-    python -m build

-This should build a wheel file and tarball in the dist/ directory.

-This file can then be installed into its own virtual environment by running pip:

-    pip install path/to/Correlator-X.Y.Z-py3-none-any.whl
+Correlator is a log processing system written in Python.

+It consists of a Python library and collection of utilities that collectively facilitate the creation of log event processing systems.
+Functionality and scaffolding is provided to create systems that process log data in real time over the network as well as after-the-fact by reading and processing log files.